woodstockcs/labs/old-friends/README.md

 {% next %}

-When you click on your folder icon, you should indeed see a few old friends!
+When you click on your folder icon, you should indeed see an old friend!

 ```
-fahrenheit.c  hello.c  pennies.c
+hello.c
 ```

 How nice to see them again!